aliannejadi/Omicron/README.md

 TaskBrowserActivity uses an interceptor to know when the user has finished a questionnaire, the url that Qualtrics use might change in the future.

 A [Bing Web Search API](https://azure.microsoft.com/en-us/services/cognitive-services/bing-web-search-api/) subscription is needed to use web search capabilities
-The key need to be set in MainActivity BING_KEY
+The key need to be set in Configuration.java BING_KEY

 ## Usage